tallence/core-forms/README.md

 Be aware of the 2 Void-Adapters, they were created to let you have a frustration-free first integration-experience with the formEditor: Your Adapter-Implementations need to use a Primary-Annotation.
 Otherwise, Spring will not be able to choose the right one for your project.

 * The [FormEditorMailAdapter](https://github.com/tallence/core-forms/blob/master/form-editor-cae/src/main/java/com/tallence/formeditor/cae/actions/FormEditorMailAdapter.java) is used to send mails to the user and the form admin.
 You might want to send the mails directly via JavaMailSender or via the CoreMedia elastic queue.
 * The [FormEditorStorageAdapter](https://github.com/tallence/core-forms/blob/master/form-editor-cae/src/main/java/com/tallence/formeditor/cae/actions/FormEditorStorageAdapter.java) is used to store the form data in a storage of your choice, e.g. the elastic social mongoDB or a custom DB or CRM.

+**3. Think about Security**
+The FormController should be protected according to the required level of security.
+This could be:
+* A ReCaptcha.
+This is an out-of-the-box feature in the FormEditor and can be activated by editors (BooleanProperty spamProtectionEnabled). but it is deactivated by default.
+To activate it by default remove the BooleanPropertyEditor in the Studio Form and modify the FormController (remove `if (target.isSpamProtectionEnabled()) {`).
+* By default a CSRF Token is required by the `org.springframework.security.web.csrf.CsrfFilter`.
+But you need to create one explicitly in your frontend.
+Otherwise the Post request will be rejected.
+If you do not want to use Csrf-Tokens, you cann add the property `cae.csrf.ignore-paths[1]=/servlet/dynamic/forms/**` to your CAEs.

+A Captcha is considered more secure than a Csrf-Token, also see [what the smart guys wrote about that.](http://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29_Prevention_Cheat_Sheet).
+And it also protects from Spam.

 That's it.
 Have fun ;) If you have any problems, questions, ideas, critics please contact us or create an issue.